omarcostahamido/PVM/README.md

 2, jellyfish720.mp4 192.168.1.108 8002;
 ```

-Then proceed to launch the main control interface: `pvm.maxproj`.
+Then proceed to launch the main Control Interface: `pvm.maxproj`.
 The `pvm.maxpat` patch should open automatically.
 Please read the wiki page [here](https://github.com/omarcostahamido/PVM/wiki/The-Control-Interface-in-MAX) to learn more about the Control Interface in Max.

 ## Development